 ~ Thickly furred coat ~

 ~ Low set ears help with camouflage ~

-~ Pupils contract to circles and not slits ~
+~ Pupils contract to circles, not slits ~

 Pallas's Cat (Otocolobus manul) Classification

 The Pallas's Cat belongs to the genus Otocolobus and the full taxonomy, scientific classification or higher classification of the Fishing Cat species (Otocolobus manul) is as follows:

 Kingdom: Animalia (animals)